 - Diathermy or surgical burns being inflicted on the patient.

 Mistakes that are made during surgery may result in further operations or treatment that would not have otherwise been required.

 During some types of operations, a diathermy procedure may be used by the surgeon.
 This involves using an electrical current to generate heat.
 It is frequently used to cut tissue, remove warts or skin tags, and can be used to seal blood vessels.

 If used incorrectly during surgery, the patient may suffer a diathermy burn.
 These surgical burns can lead to infection, pain, and permanent scarring.
 In very serious cases, skin grafts and plastic surgery may be required.

 Diathermy burns may amount to clinical negligence if the surgeon has used the diathermy tool negligently, or if the machine itself was faulty.
 If you have suffered a diathermy or surgical burn, please contact us to discuss whether you may have a claim for clinical negligence.

 If you have suffered from burns, illness, or required further surgery as a result of surgical negligence following an operation, then you may have a claim for clinical negligence.
 Our team of specialist solicitors will be able to assist you with a claim.

 Surgical Errors Claims – Case Studies:

 We help lots of clients every year just like you claim the compensation they deserve.
-Below are four case studies.
+Below are five case studies.
 They demonstrate how we have helped clients claim compensation for negligence that has occurred during surgical procedures.
 Please be aware that the compensation amounts depend on the client’s individual situation and experiences.
 To see how much your claim could be worth please contact us directly.